Microsoft Teams apps permissions and considerations

-A tab also gets the context in which it's running, including the sign-in name and UPN of the current user, the Azure AD Object ID for the current user, the ID of the Office 365 Group in which it resides (if it's a team), the tenant ID, and the current locale of the user.
+A tab also gets the context in which it's running, including the sign-in name and UPN of the current user, the Azure AD Object ID for the current user, the ID of the Microsoft 365 Group in which it resides (if it's a team), the tenant ID, and the current locale of the user.
 However, to map these IDs to a user's information, the tab would have to make the user sign in to Azure AD.

 A connector posts messages to a channel when events in an external system occur.

 REPLYTO_CONNECTOR_MESSAGE.
 Certain connectors support actionable messages, which allow users to post targeted replies to the connector message, for example by adding a response to a GitHub issue or adding a date to a Trello card.